poseidon-framework/poseidon-framework.github.io/trident.md

 - Correspondence of individual and group IDs in .janno and genotype data files

 In fact much of this validation already runs as part of the general package reading pipeline invoked for many trident subcommands (e.g. `forge`). `validate` is meant to be more thorough, though, and will explicitly fail if even a single package is broken.

+Remember to run it with `--logMode VerboseLog` to get more information if the output is not sufficient to debug an issue.

 ### Analysis commands